-As there is no laboratory in none of the health centres in Afghan refugee camps, the FHWs use strip methods to carry out some important laboratory investigations.
+As there is no laboratory in none of the health centres in target Afghan refugee villages, the FHWs use strip methods to carry out some important laboratory investigations.
 For specialized investigations, clients are referred to laboratories in nearest government health facilities.
 However, in its health centre in local population there is proper laboratory which supports the curative programmes.